npezzotti/npezzotti.github.io/content/blog/aws-e2-nginx.md

 Tags: terraform, aws, devops
 Image: nginx-logo.png

-In this tutprial, we will use Terraform to create a VPC with a single public subnet in which we will launch an EC2 instance running Nginx.
+In this tutorial, we will use Terraform to create a VPC with a single public subnet in which we will launch an EC2 instance running Nginx.

 By the end of this, you will have learned the following: